 Influence profiles are positive, with a focus on people, and tend to be expressive communicators.
 Influence profiles make up 11% of the population and are usually outgoing and big picture focused.

 Steadiness profiles are peaceful, with a focus on people and tend to be considerate communicators.
-Steadiness profiles make up 69% of the population and are usually reserved and detail focused.
+Steadiness profiles make up 69% of the population and are usually reserved and people focused.

 Compliance profiles are accurate, with a focus on tasks and tend to be methodical communicators.
 Compliance profiles make up 17% of the population and are usually reserved and detail focused.